Women Refusing to Be Erased

 How Fascism Works: The Politics of Us and Them by Jason Stanley

 Alarmed by the pervasive rise of fascist tactics both at home and around the globe, Stanley focuses here on the structures that unite them, laying out and analyzing the ten pillars of fascist politics—the language and beliefs that separate people into an “us” and a “them.”
 He knits together reflections on history, philosophy, sociology, and critical race theory with stories from contemporary Hungary, Poland, India, Myanmar, and the United States, among other nations.
-He makes clear the immense danger of underestimating the cumulative power of these tactics, which include

 By uncovering disturbing patterns that are as prevalent today as ever, Stanley reveals that the stuff of politics—charged by rhetoric and myth—can quickly become policy and reality.
 Only by recognizing fascists politics, he argues, may we resist its most harmful effects and return to democratic ideals.